5500xCoder/mern-estate/client/README.md

 npm run dev

+Learn More
+To learn more about React and Vite, check out the following resources:

+React Documentation
+Vite Documentation
+Contributing
+Contributions are welcome!
+Feel free to open issues or submit pull requests.

+License
+This project is licensed under the MIT License.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: